 Maintenance of Approved Landscaping I46

-The owner of the premises at 20 Berry St is to maintain the landscaping approved by this consent generally in accordance with approved plans.
+The owner or the primary occupier of the premises at 20 Berry St is to maintain the landscaping approved by this consent generally in accordance with approved plans.

 Any replacement plants required shall be advanced in growth and be selected to maintain the anticipated mature height, canopy density and nature of those plant species as originally approved.